Nonlinearity and Quantum Metrology in the Double-Morse Potential: Abstract

 \section{Abstract}

-In this paper, we investigate the nonlinear properties of the double-Morse potential as a possible resource for single-mode quantum states because of its double-well structure and anharmonicity.
-We derive the ground state wave function and the associated energy spectrum analytically, using the asymmetry (width parameter) $\alpha$ as the primary control parameter.
-These results show a systematic and evident influence on $\alpha$.
-We assess the non-Gaussianity and non-classicality measures, quantifying their nonlinearity and quantum behavior.
-In particular, we discover that both metrics rise monotonically with $\alpha$.
-Furthermore, we examine the metrological performance for estimating $\alpha$.
-By calculating the pertinent Fisher information and building workable estimators, we show that optimal strategies can saturate the Cram\'er–Rao bound, with straightforward position measurements on shallow wells already producing high precision.
-These results collectively demonstrate that the double-Morse potential is a genuine, controllable source of non-Gaussianity, whose non-classicality and metrological applications increase with $\alpha$.
-We highlight the potential applications of this model in real-world quantum technologies and discuss the implications for continuous-variable quantum information processing and computation.
+We address the nonlinear properties of the double-Morse potential as a resource for single-mode quantum states due to its double-well structure and anharmonicity.
+We obtain analytical expressions for the ground-state wavefunction and the corresponding ground-state energy, using the asymmetry (width) parameter $\alpha$ as the primary control parameter.
+We then assess non-Gaussianity and nonclassicality as quantitative signatures of nonlinearity and quantumness, and we find that both increase monotonically with $\alpha$.
+Furthermore, we analyze the metrological performance of the model for estimating the structural parameter $\alpha$.
+By evaluating the corresponding Fisher information, we show that position measurements are optimal and can saturate the Cram\'er--Rao bound.
+In particular, the estimation of $\alpha$ is most precise in the shallow-well regime, where the quantum Fisher information is largest.
+For deep wells, enhanced sensitivity is instead obtained for the reparameterized control variable $A=2e^{-\alpha x_0}$, provided that $x_0$ is independently calibrated.
+These results establish the double-Morse potential as a controllable source of non-Gaussianity and nonclassicality, with a metrological behavior that depends on the chosen estimation parameter.
+We highlight possible applications of this model in quantum sensing, continuous-variable quantum information, and quantum simulation.

 \keywords{Nonclassicality, Nonlinearity, Quantum information, Entanglement generation, Fisher information}